 Most coffee creamers are full of sugar, processed dairy, and artificial flavors and preservatives that are best avoided.
 While it’s true that you only use a small amount of coffee anyways, it can add up.

-Luckily, we’ve found three excellent coffee creamers that you can use guilt free.
+Luckily, we’ve found four excellent coffee creamers that you can use guilt free.
 They’re entirely keto-friendly and won’t kick you out of your fat-burning state.

 In this review, we’ll talk about what coffee cream is, why and how you use it, and which ones are best for a ketogenic diet.

-If you're ready to see the best coffee creamers, jump to this section for our recommendations!
+If you're ready to see the best coffee creamers, here's our choice:

 What Is Coffee Creamer?